testcontainers/testcontainers-go/docs/features/docker_compose.md

 ```

 Note that the environment variables in the `env` map will be applied, if
-possible, to the existing variables declared in the docker compose file.
+possible, to the existing variables declared in the Docker Compose file.

-In the following example, we demonstrate how to stop a Docker compose using the
+In the following example, we demonstrate how to stop a Docker Compose created project using the
 convenient `Down` method.

 ```go